 Other Things To Consider

 - Free ShopRunner Membership: Your Blue Cash Preferred® Card from American Express scores you free two-day shipping for items purchased through the service, which offers products from more than 140 stores and thousands of brands.
 You can sign up for the benefit here.
-Ordinarily, a ShopRunner membership will cost you $79 per year or $8.95 per month.
+Ordinarily, a ShopRunner membership will cost you $79 per year.

-- 2.7% Foreign Transaction Fee: American Express already has one strike against it when it comes to international spending, as its cards are accepted in far fewer countries (130+) than Visa and Mastercard (200+ each).
+- 2.7% Foreign Transaction Fee: American Express already has one strike against it when it comes to international spending, as its cards are accepted in fewer countries than Visa and Mastercard.
 The fact that it charges a fee equal to 2.7% of any purchase made outside of the U.S., whether you’re traveling abroad or just shopping from an internationally based merchant, is strike number two.
-It is higher than the 1.60% market-average foreign transaction fee and a deal breaker for any frequent traveler.
+It is higher than the 1.49% market-average foreign transaction fee and a deal breaker for any frequent traveler.